hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 ### Step 2 Initial Manual Run
 {{%expand "Click to expand" %}}
 The solution runs automatically at the scheduled times you set in your deployment parameters.
-When you first deploy you may want to visualize your data straight away.
 If you've had enough for today and want to stop, feel free to come back tomorrow, this part should complete automatically.
+If you want to visualize your data right now then let's continue.

 As part of the deployment we created a Resource Group to organize our resources into a single view.
 This will help you identify resources that were created should you get stuck.
 To view the Resource Group, browse to the **AWS Resource Groups & Tag Editor** service.
 ![Images/cidazure-setup-manual-resourcegroup](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-resourcegroup.png?width=600px)